-Substantially all of our office leases provide for separate real estate tax and operating expense escalations.
+Substantially all of our leases provide for separate real estate tax and operating expense escalations.
 In addition, substantially all of the leases provide for fixed rent increases.
 We believe that inflationary increases may be at least partially offset by the contractual rent increases and expense escalations described above.

-Critical Accounting Policies
+Significant Accounting Policies

-Below is a discussion of the accounting policies that management believes will be critical once we commence operations.
-We consider these policies critical because we believe that understanding these policies is critical to understanding and evaluating our reported financial results.
+Please see Note 2 to the Notes to Consolidated Financial Statements (page F-9) for a discussion of the accounting policies that management believes are critical.
+We consider these policies critical to understanding and evaluating our reported financial results.
 Additionally, these policies may involve significant management judgments and assumptions, or require estimates about matters that are inherently uncertain.
-These judgments will affect the reported amounts of assets and liabilities and our disclosure of contingent assets and liabilities at the dates of the financial statements and the reported mounts of assets during the reporting periods.
+These judgments will affect the reported amounts of assets and liabilities and our disclosure of contingent assets and liabilities at the dates of the financial statements and the reported amounts of revenue and expenses during the reporting periods.
 With different estimates or assumptions, materially different amounts could be reported in our financial statements.
 Additionally, other companies may utilize different estimates that may impact the comparability of our results of operations to those of companies in similar businesses.